kas21/nls-plugin-holiday-countdown-board/README.md

 nano custom_holidays.csv
 ```

-:warning:
+### ⚠️ Important ⚠️

-**Important:** At this time, `assets/images` is not backedup/restored when the plugin updates.
+At this time, `assets/images` is not backedup/restored when the plugin updates.
 Images and other files added to this directory will not be preserved.
-Any files added to `data` in the root of the plugin folder (you will have to create the directory) will be preserved.
-If you wish to add your own images for holidays, please add them here and reference them currectly in `custom_holidays.csv`

 **Note:** You must restart the scoreboard for changes to take effect.